pelagios/pelagios-api-tutorial/README.md

 ### Example 2: Placing Objects on a Timeline

-The second example uses the API to fetch objects that match the search query _'bronze AND coin'_, and which are dated between 700BC and 800AD.
+The second example uses the API to fetch objects that match the search query _'bronze AND coin'_, and which are dated between 700 BC and 800 AD.
 The objects' timestamps (either a single year or an interval) are then used to construct an interactive timeline, using the [vis.js](http://visjs.org/) visualization library.

 ![Screenshot: Timeline](screenshots/screenshot-tutorial-timeline.png)